grommet/grommet/src/js/components/CheckBox/README.md

 **fill**

-Whether the checkbox expands to fill all of the available width and/or
+Whether the checkbox and label expand to fill all of the available
-          height, in order to have set the label and checkbox/toggle justify content to space between.
+         width and/or height of their container.
+When fill === true, any additional space around the checkbox and label will be applied as justify="between".

 ```
 boolean